 How much does the program cost?

-Students have various living expenses they need to pay while in the program.
-We offer 0%-interest loans through our lending partners.
+All programs are tuition-free.
+We recognize students have various living expenses they need to pay while in the program.
+We offer loan opportunities through our lending partners.
 Read more about financial support options here.

 Can I keep working while enrolled at Ada?

-We strongly discourage our students from holding any other jobs or similar commitments while enrolled in the program.
-Our program is rigorous and students will be expected to work on assignments and additional study that will occur beyond core hours.
-We believe that students are best set up for success when they can dedicate their entire attention to our program.
+We strongly discourage our students from holding any other jobs or similar commitments while enrolled in our programs.
+Our programs are rigorous and students are expected to work on assignments and study beyond the main classroom hours.
+We believe students are best set up for success when they can dedicate their entire attention to our program.

 Do you offer financial assistance?